 D. Matters related to intellectual property regimes (ToR I.4.1.3)

-Germany does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[5]) were imposed.
+Lithuania offers an intellectual property regime (IP regime) which came into effect from 1 January 2018.
+It is noted that this regime is not subject to transparency requirements under the Action 5 report (OECD, 2015[5]), because: